Computed tomography NFZ

 Preparation

-• Before starting the test, please inform the staff at the diagnostic laboratory about: allergies, kidney failure, diabetes, hypertension, diseases such as myeloma or hyperthyroidism, and medications you take regularly.
+• Before starting the examination, please inform the staff in the diagnostic laboratory about: allergies, chronic diseases and medications you take on a regular basis.

-• Please bring the results of previous tests of the organ in question (such as X-ray, ultrasound, CT, MRI).
+• Please bring the results of previous tests of the organ in question (such as X-ray, ultrasound, CT, MRI) and medical records relating to the area being examined.

-• If you take medication regularly, you should take it as usual on the day of your examination.
+• If you are taking medication, you should take it as usual on the day of your examination.

-• Before scheduling your examination, please review the contraindications to this service, which are described below.
+• Before scheduling your appointment, please review the contraindications to this service, which are described below.
 If any contraindications are identified, we recommend contacting the physician who referred you for the examination.

-• A CT scan without contrast TSH and creatinine testing
+• A CT scan without contrast does not require special preparation or prior TSH and creatinine testing.

 • Please arrive for your examination 30 minutes before your booked examination time.